 At approximately kilometer 9.06, our little village lane ended as we went back down the hill toward the main road, continuing the day's descent.

 The exposure continued to be severe as the wind and the rain did not let up.

 We pushed on for the next kilometer, shown below, towards the next hamlet of A Venda da Capela.

-After arriving in A Venda da Capela, Norm finally spoke up, in protection of Nadine.
+After arriving in A Venda da Capela at around 10 kilometers, Norm finally spoke up, in protection of Nadine.
 He was worried that she could not continue and would get hypothermia.
 He stated that it is just when people keep pushing so hard that they do get into trouble.
 He had had enough.
 Nadine said nothing.
 She didn't need to ~ her expression told the story.

 As soon as I heard the word "hypothermia," I knew that both of their spirits had been broken, and indeed if we carried on, most likely it would not be a favorable outcome.
 Even though I disagreed with his assessment, there was no arguing the matter.
 Their spirits were gone.

 I could tell that Rich did not want to give up just yet, but was willing to go along with the group decision.
 I could have gone on as well, but as the leader of the group, I needed to make the best decision for the entire group.

 Miguel, however, decided that he was going to walk on alone.
 But before he did, he called the taxi for us, coming from A Gudiña, to take us down the mountain to Campobecerros.
 He graciously waited for us, for what seemed like an eternity, for the taxi to arrive about 20 minutes later, before he went on his way.
 What a gracious Spanish host, and what a trooper!!

 We all huddled by a farm building in A Venda da Capela, waiting for the taxi to arrive.
 Standing around only served to make us colder and colder.